Sibylla, Queen of Jerusalem: Death

 The Third Crusade was launched in 1189, and Sibylla accompanied Guy to the siege of Acre along with Humphrey, Isabella, Maria, and Balian.
 An epidemic struck the crusaders' camp in 1190.
-Sibylla died on 25 July, a few days after her remaining daughters, Alice and Maria.
-The Itinerarium recorded accusations of foul play against Guy, but in truth their deaths deprived Guy of any right to the throne.
+Sibylla died on 25 July, a few days after her daughters Alice and Maria.
+It is not clear whether the other two daughters had died earlier or at the same time.
+The Itinerarium recorded accusations of foul play against Guy, but in truth, their deaths deprived Guy of any right to the throne.
 Sibylla's heir was her half-sister Isabella I.

 Assessment

 Historian Bernard Hamilton disagrees with Ernoul's characterization of Sibylla as fickle, foolish, and sentimental, arguing that the portrayal "bears little relation to the known facts".
 Influenced by the prevailing medieval perception of ideal queenship, Sibylla's contemporaries and near-contemporaneous chroniclers were interested more in her relationship with Guy than in her military activity.
 Standing by her husband won her approval of her contemporaries; Roger of Wendover described her as:

-Due to the distortion of her image by contemporary gender ideals, resourcefulness and loyalty remain Sibylla's chief traits in modern historiography.